 Operating experience variances

 This is the impact on the embedded value of differences between the actual experience and the operating assumptions during the period.
 The primary reason for the differences was actual experience in benefit payments being lower than expected.
-See Section 5.(2) for details of the operating assumptions.

 Assumption changes